 Arrangements of the approval mark

-In the approval mark issued and affixed to a vehicle in conformity with paragraph 4. of this Regulation, the type approval number shall be accompanied by an alphabetical character assigned according to Table A3/1 of this annex, reflecting the emission standard that the approval is limited to.
+In the approval mark issued and affixed to a vehicle in conformity with paragraph 4. of this Regulation, the type approval number shall be accompanied by an emission character assigned according to Table A3/1 of this annex, reflecting the emission standard that the approval is limited to.

 This annex outlines the appearance of this mark and gives an example how it shall be composed.

 The following schematic graphic presents the general lay-out, proportions and contents of the marking.
-The meaning of numbers and alphabetical character are identified, and sources to determine the corresponding alternatives for each approval case are also referred.
+The meaning of numbers and alphabetical characters are identified, and sources to determine the corresponding alternatives for each approval case are also referred.

 Number of country1 Letter according to